skape007-ult/projects_main/02_ai_scraping_ai/README.md

 3.  **Embed:** Converts cleaned text into normalized vector embeddings, batched into ChromaDB.
 4.  **Synthesize:** Prompts Gemini 2.5 Flash/Pro with the day's top extracts to write a structured, citations-backed technical briefing.
 5.  **Deliver:** Compiles the briefing and pipeline telemetry statistics into an HTML email.
-6.  **RAG Interface:** A Streamlit dashboard (`app.py`) allowing semantic chat with the historical knowledge base and 2D UMAP visualizations of the vector space.
+6.  **RAG Interface:** A Streamlit dashboard (`app.py`) allowing semantic chat with the historical knowledge base and t-SNE visualizations of the vector space.

 [Knowledge Map]
 <img width="1431" height="799" alt="newplot" src="https://github.com/user-attachments/assets/7438d4cb-5cf8-4c0a-959a-e1c823120a45" />

+## Quick Start

+1. Clone the repo and install dependencies: pip install -r requirements.txt

+2. Copy .env.example to .env and fill in your keys

+3. Run the daily pipeline:
+   python main.py

+4. Launch the RAG interface:
+   streamlit run app.py